-- 1. Applicants must have earned a graduate degree in biblical studies, divinity, theology, or related discipline (30 or more credit hours) from an institution with accreditation recognized by the Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education. - 2.
+- Applicants must have earned a graduate degree (30 or more credit hours) from an institution with accreditation recognized by the Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education.
+Applicants who have an earned graduate degree, but do not have the graduate-level courses listed in six through nine below, will be required to complete 27 credit hours of graduate-level preparatory coursework before final acceptance to the Ph.D. in Christian Scripture is granted.
+For detailed information, please contact Admissions@LutherRice.edu - 2.
 A cumulative grade point average of 3.0 (on a 4.0 scale) in approved graduate-level work.
-Applicants who do not have a grade point average of 3.0 will be reviewed by the Program Coordinator on a case-by-case basis. - 3.
-An original language exposition of an Old Testament and New Testament text.
+The Program Coordinator will review applicants who do not have a grade point average of 3.0 on a case-by-case basis. - 3.
+An original language exposition of either an Old or New Testament text.
 The applicant will be provided with a guide for the writing sample. - 4.
 Entrance Interview with the Program Coordinator - 5.
-Nine semester hours of graduate level biblical Hebrew - 6.
-Nine semester hours of graduate level biblical Greek non-degree student is coded as a Special Student in the Luther Rice computer database.
-Non-degree students may complete undergraduate and graduate courses, not doctoral.
+Three semester hours of graduate-level work equivalent to an introduction to biblical hermeneutics/interpretation (e.g., BI 5201-Introduction to Biblical Interpretation).